 Parents can’t help but nurture their children.
-It starts in the baby years because they rely on us for all their basic needs.
-Then it continues through the toddler years as we try to let them have a little bit of freedom while keeping them safe at the same time.
+It starts in the baby years, because they rely on us for all their basic needs, and it continues through the toddler years, as we try to let them have a little bit of freedom while keeping them safe at the same time.

 1. Making their lunch.